Watch a short video on this text from the Books That Made Us series, available via ABC Education!

 Introductory activities

-• Class activity: Cloudstreet and Winton.
-Teachers should lead a discussion considering the following ideas.
-Cloudstreet is perhaps one of the best known Australian novels and it is often considered not only a modern Australian classic, but a favourite of Australian readers.
-It is often ranking first in many public polls of the best Australian novels.
-As a class, brainstorm what students already know about this novel (its ideas, setting, characters) or about its author and his other projects.
+Cloudstreet by Tim Winton is one of the best known Australian novels.
+It is considered not only a modern Australian classic, but a favourite of Australian readers.
+As a class, brainstorm what students already know about this novel (ideas, setting, characters) OR its author and his other projects.

-1. Locate each of these places within Western Australia – Geraldton, Margaret River, Southern Cross, Nedlands, West Leederville, Fremantle.
-Then write a summary of any observations you make about their location, geographic position or unique situation.
+• Locate the following places within Western Australia and write a summary of observations about their respective locations, geographic positions or unique situations:

-2. Create a timeline of the years over which the novel takes place (1943 – 1963).
-Place on the timeline any global, regional or local events of significance.
+• Create a timeline of the years over which the novel takes place (1943–1963).
+Include any global, regional or local events of significance.

-3. Look up the term nostalgia and consider why Tim Winton has chosen to write about this specific time and place.
+• Look up the term ‘nostalgia’.
+Consider why Winton has chosen to write about this specific time and place.

-• Individual writing activity or task: Students should investigate the biblical figure of Samson.
-As homework, or as a class activity, they should write at least one paragraph summarising the story of this figure, as well as one paragraph predicting how this figure may be connected to the novel Cloudstreet.
+Have students investigate the biblical figure of Samson.
+As homework (or in class), they should write at least ONE paragraph summarising the story of Samson, as well as ONE paragraph predicting how this figure may be connected to the novel Cloudstreet.

 Personal responses on reading the text

-• Individual writing activity or task: As you study the novel with the class make an activity of following ‘The Shifty Shadow’ that is first introduced to the reader on page 7.
-Note the way in which fate is part of this narrative and how different characters react to the concepts of fate.
-At the conclusion of the first reading of the novel, students should write a summary of their responses to ‘The Shifty Shadow’ and whether they believe in the power of fate.
+As you study the novel with the class, make an activity of following ‘the Shifty Shadow’ that is first introduced to the reader on p.
+7. Note the way in which fate is part of this narrative and how different characters react to concepts of fate.
+When they have finished their first reading, have students write a summary of their responses to ‘the Shifty Shadow’ and whether they believe in the power of fate.

-• Class blog/wiki: Create a shared space for the class where students can contribute ideas as they read the novel.
-The space could be arranged with the following headings to give students a prompt of what to comment on or write about: Family Saga, City and Country, World War II and Australia, Patriotism and Religion and Beliefs, Water, The House and Cloud Street, Haunting.
+Create a shared digital space where students can contribute ideas as they read the novel.
+The space could be arranged with the following headings to provide prompts for what to comment on or write about:

-• Class discussion and individual writing activity or task: This novel is unmistakably Australian.
-From the voices it creates, to the settings it occupies, to the history it tells, this is an Australian novel.
-As a class consider the idea of ‘Australian identity’.
-It is important that the teacher carefully guides the student discussion of the following prompts.
+From the voices it creates to the settings it occupies and the history it tells, Cloudstreet is an unmistakably Australian novel.
+As a class, consider the idea of ‘Australian identity’.
+Carefully guide students’ discussion of the following prompts:

-• What are the archetypal representations of the Australian character in literature?
+• What are some archetypal representations of the Australian character in literature?

 • Where might these ideas originate?